 Almost anyone can benefit from having a better relational support group around them.
 This is especially true of many addicts who have alienated themselves from traditional support structures like friends and family.

-Because group therapy can be geared towards so many different issues, and because patients often have co-occurring conditions, many different types of people can find success there.
+Because group therapy can be geared towards so many different issues, and because patients often have co-occurring mental health and substance abuse disorders, many different types of people can find success in group therapy for their recovery process.
 However, there may be some people who would find group therapy jarring or difficult.
 Below are some groups that may find group therapy isn’t right for them.

-• People with serious social phobias may find group therapy too difficult to push through.
-A fear of intimacy or public speaking would also hinder a patient from benefiting in a group setting.
+People with serious social phobias may find group therapy too difficult to push through.
+A fear of intimacy or public speaking would also hinder a patient from benefiting in a group therapy.

-• Those who have difficulty with conflict may find group therapy too intense.
+Those who have difficulty with conflict may find group therapy too intense.
 Healthy conflict resolution is an integral part of successful group therapy.
-A group setting can provide an opportunity for improvement in this area, however.
+Group therapy can provide an opportunity for improvement in this area, however.

-• Those with serious, unresolved trauma may find a group setting triggering.
+Those with serious, unresolved mental health trauma may find group therapy triggering.
 Because there is no “filter” and group members can be unpredictable, you never know what traumatic stories may be told.

-• Folks with volatile temperaments may find it easy to clash with other members of a group.
+Folks with volatile temperaments may find it easy to clash with other members in group therapy.

-• Patients who are experiencing ongoing suicidal ideation or are unable to function in a social setting can prove disruptive in this setting are not ideal candidates for group therapy.
+Patients who are experiencing ongoing suicidal ideation or are unable to function in a social setting can prove disruptive in a group setting are not ideal candidates for group therapy.

-• Those worried about confidentiality may be wary of a group setting due to the increased number of potential trust violations.
+Those worried about confidentiality may be wary of a group therapy session due to the increased number of potential trust violations.

-• A group setting can lead to vulnerable self-discovery but it can also lead to “one-upping” and competition to see who is “recovering best”.
+A group therapy session can lead to vulnerable self-discovery but it can also lead to “one-upping” and competition to see who is “recovering best”.